telos-collaboration/fundamental_Wilson_fermion_analysis_2026/README.md

    cd ScatteringI1
    ```

-3. For now I host the input on both VSC4 and DiaL3.
+3. For now, I host the input on both VSC4 and DiaL3.
 They are rsyncable zstd
 archives.
-Download and decrompress the zstd archive from either of the following two locations.
+Download and decompress the zstd archive from either of the following two locations.

     ```shellsession
     /scratch/dp208/shared/raw_data.tar.zst